developeregrem/fewohbee/README.md

 ## i18n

-The tool has multi language support by design.
-However, at the moment there is only a German translation available.
-Some features like the cash book are optimized for the use in Germany.
+The tool has multi language support by design and is available in german and english.
+If you have a langaugae request to support other languages, please open a ticket.

 ## Author